cast-org/figuration/site/4.0/content/forms.md

 ## Range

 Create custom `<input type="range">` controls with `.form-range`.
 The track (the background) and thumb (the value) are both styled to appear the same across browsers.
-As only IE and Firefox support "filling" their track from the left or right of the thumb as a means to visually indicate progress, we do not currently support it.
+As only IE, Edge Legacy, and Firefox support "filling" their track from the left or right of the thumb as a means to visually indicate progress, we do not currently support it.
 We also hide the tooltip provided only by IE to maintain cross-browser consistency.

 {% capture example %}
 <label for="customRange1">Example range</label>